koskinev/btree_source/readme.md

 ## Example

-Usage is obviosly similar to the types provided by the standard library:
+Usage is similar to the standard library:

 ```rust
 use btree::map::BTreeMap; // Instead of std::collections::BTreeMap